linroger/Wealth-of-Nations/Advanced Investments/Lecture 6-Leverage, Tail Risk, Volatility Products.md

 $$

 where $\Delta_{t}$,  with $0<\Delta_{t}<1$,  is the number of shares of the underlying asset in the replicating portfolio and $B_{t}$ is the amount borrowed at the risk-free rate.
 Hence,  the right-hand side is the amount of wealth that must be invested in the replicating portfolio to exactly replicate the payoff of the call option.
 By absence of arbitrage then,  the price of the call option must be equal to the cost of this replicating portfolio.
-The BlackScholes formula further provides expressions
+The Black Scholes formula further provides expressions

 $$